 Free • Open Source • No signup

-A weightloss tool that starts with BMI + Intermittent Fasting.
+A weight loss tool that starts with BMI + Intermittent Fasting.

 Calculate - BMI, fasting window, and calorie deficit.
 Save and go!